Introduction to Features

 To add these to your field map, add a row to your field map action and select the form field you wish to use.
 Remember that you can also type in a set value.
 Next steps:

-- For the Capsule Field, select either “Custom (for Person) ->” or “Custom (for Opportunity) ->”
+- For the Capsule Field, select either “Custom (for Person)->” or “Custom (for Opportunity)->”

 - For Custom Capsule Field, type in the custom field exactly as it is set up in Capsule

 - If you are using a date or a boolean (true/false, check box, etc), select the appropriate entry type.
-NOTE that this feature is available in NF Capsule release 3.0.2 and later.

 In addition to creating your Lead or Contact and Account, you have the ability to attach various other modules to your newly created person.